gabipurcaru/regex/README.md

 regular expression if it's recognized by the resulting DFA.

 The package is written in [golang](http://golang.org/) and it doesn't have any external dependencies.
-Also, it doesn't rely on the `re` package.
+Also, it doesn't rely on the `regexp` package.

 What's this all about